Red-cockaded woodpeckers in Stanton Energy Center’s conservation area are banded as hatchlings.

 A ‘peeper scope’ digital camera inserted into a tree cavity finds a nest with four eggs.

 Using a long extension pole, Harrington inserts a “peeper scope” digital camera into a cavity to see whether it has a nest with eggs.
-On his rounds on April 22, he found one nest with four eggs.
+On one of his April rounds in 2021, he found one nest with four eggs.
 To protect the eggs from predators that could scale the tree from the ground, Harrington wrapped six feet of the trunk in aluminum foil.

 An average nesting season yields 20 eggs, of which 10 hatch and five hatchlings fledge.
 Of the five that fledge, usually only two survive or remain in the refuge, said Doud.